The story of Dungeon Lords is nothing less than a tragedy.

 Version 1.0, the first commercial release of Dungeon Lords, was a disaster.
 Quest items would disappear from the player's inventory at random.
 The avatar would sink into the ground and get caught up on corners.
 Buttons on the character creation screen failed to work.
-Walking around in the wrong areas could cause the game to become Unwinnable by Mistake.
+Walking around in the wrong areas could cause the game to become Unintentionally Unwinnable.

 Gradually, Heuristic park patched Dungeon Lords up to version 1.5, which fixed many of the bugs and expanded the adventure to include multiple side quests and enhanced character creation options.
 This "Collector's Edition" release was now technically playable, but by this time, Dungeon Lords was already a critical and commercial failure.
 Worse yet, there was no way for players to patch their game up to the more functional version, so those early adopters essentially had to buy the same game twice.

 Rather than list what went wrong with it, it's easier to describe the good things in this game.
 The character progression system is point- and level-based, meaning a wizard can buy wizard skills cheaper than armour skills but still get both—in practice, this means that characters become do-it-all übermenschen with ridiculous powersets by mid-game.
 Combat is action based, with shield blocking and tactical movement being as important as stat growth, and the dungeons are immersive and interesting.

 For a time, a Dungeon Lords 2 was in development, still trying to pioneer Bradley's vision.
 Development was put on hold indefinitely in late 2009, and that was the last anything was ever said of the matter.